jmuelbert/test-connections/README.md

 # test-connction
-Test connection to Webservers and nth-servers
+Test connection to Webservers and npt-servers